2023 Turkey–Syria earthquakes: Aftershocks

 On 20 February, a 6.3 aftershock struck near Antakya, causing additional buildings to collapse in Samandağ and further damage in Antakya.
-Eight people died in Antakya, Defne and Samandağ.
+Six people died in Antakya, Defne and Samandağ.
 At least 562 were injured including 18 in serious condition who received immediate medical attention before being taken to Adana and Dörtyol.
 AFAD warned residents to stay away from the coast as there was potential for a tsunami of up to 50 cm.
 The mayor of Hatay said several people were trapped under debris.
-Among the structures damaged in Turkey included a bridge and an empty three-story building in İskenderun that collapsed.
+A bridge was damaged and an empty three-story building in İskenderun collapsed.
 In Syria, five people died during stampedes and panic across several governates and at least 500 people were injured.
 The White Helmets said people in Aleppo and Idlib were injured by collapsed buildings.
 Some residents in Jinderis were injured after leaping off buildings.
 In northwestern Syria, damaged and abandoned buildings collapsed without casualties.
 Shaking was felt in Lebanon, Egypt and Jordan.

 A 5.2 aftershock occurred on 27 February, near Yeşilyurt.
 It collapsed about 30 buildings in the town.
 Two people died and 140 others were injured; 12 in serious condition.
 One fatality and four injuries were attributed to a factory collapse in Kahramanmaraş Province.